-Disruption has dominated supply chain agendas over the past two years as companies worked to accommodate some pretty dramatic shifts in the marketplace.
+Disruption has dominated supply chain agendas over the past few years as companies worked to accommodate some pretty dramatic shifts in the marketplace.

 But with disruption comes opportunity.
 With new appreciation for supply chain as a growth driver, smart companies are now looking to level up their ability to leverage supply chains for competitive advantage.